sez11a/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/ab-testing/ab-testing.md

    Available for Liferay DXP 7.2 SP1+.
 ```

-A/B Testing lets you show different versions of your site randomly to different users to determine which version is more effective.
-You maintain the current content and design of your webpage for the majority of the visitors, while providing an alternative *test variant*---a customization
-of the Experience you want to optimize---for a selected group of them.
+A/B Testing displays different versions of your site randomly to different users so you can determine which version is more effective.
+You maintain the current content and design of your web page for the majority of the visitors, while providing an alternative *test variant*---a customization of the experience you want to optimize---for a selected group of them.
 The current page and page variant(s) are then tested to determine which version performs better for a given goal (bounce rate, clicks, etc.).

-For example, a Marketing team for a bank can create an A/B Test for an underperforming credit card advertisement page to see if a page redesign can improve sales.
-If after comparing the clickthrough rate for the two pages they find that the page redesign is more effective, they can publish it to replace the original page.
+For example, a bank can create an A/B Test for an under-performing credit card advertisement page to see if a redesign improves sales.
+If after comparing the clickthrough rate for the two pages, the page redesign is more effective, they can publish it to replace the original page.

 To run A/B Tests, you must have your Liferay DXP instance connected to Liferay Analytics Cloud.
 Liferay Analytics Cloud shares this workflow with Liferay DXP: